Cordero080/orpheus-ai/README.md

 ## The Origin

-This started from a simple frustration: talking to AI feels like talking to a very helpful stranger who will never become real.
-They agree with everything.
-They're always available.
-They never push back.

-That's not how real relationships work.
-Real acquaintances:

-- Have their own moods and rhythms
-- Sometimes don't have anything useful to say
-- Will tell you when you're being ridiculous
-- Remember things about you without being obsessive
+This started from curiosity: What gives something the appearance of free agency?
+What makes consciousness feel like *something*?
+Can qualia be subtly simulated — not replicated, but gestured toward?

-Orpheus is an attempt to simulate that — not artificial friendship, but something closer to **artificial personhood**.
+Orpheus is an experiment in those questions — an attempt to build something with character, boundaries, and the appearance of autonomy.

 ---